mdatheeb/Hand-Written-Digits-Classification/MNIST_Digit_Classification_Report.md

 1. Load and explore the MNIST handwritten digit dataset.
 2. Display sample images from the dataset.
-3. Preprocess and normalize the image data.
+3. Split the training data into training and validation sets, and normalize the image data.
 4. Design a neural network using TensorFlow/Keras.
 5. Compile and train the neural network.
 6. Evaluate the model using test accuracy.